fbpx

 If you have downloaded a color palette online, click and drag the file onto your image.
 This will be used as your reference point for correcting the skin tone.
 Decide on the skin tone in the color palette that best matches the correct skin tone you want your subject to have.

-Step 3: Add A Curves Adjustment Layer
+Step 2: Add A Curves Adjustment Layer To The Image

-Add a Curves adjustment layer onto the image layer by selecting the curves icon in the Adjustments panel.
+Add a Curves Adjustment layer onto the image layer by selecting the curves icon in the Adjustments panel.

 The layer should be above the image layer and below the skin tones palette layer.
-This ensures that you will be adjusting the colors on the image, rather than on the color palette layer.
+This ensures that you will be adjusting the colors on the image rather than on the color palette layer.
 Make sure the curves icon is selected on the layer rather than the layer mask.

-Step 4: Select The Target Color
+Step 3: Select The Target Skin Tone Color

 The next step is to use the color dropper to select the skin tone you want the subject to have.
-To do this, double-click on the bottom eyedropper in the Curves Properties panel.
+To do this, double-click on the bottom eyedropper in the Curves Properties Panel

 The bottom-eyedropper will focus on the highlights in the image.
 If your image is darker and the original skin tone is not as light, you can select the middle-eyedropper to focus on the mid-tones in the image.